 Probably my belief in God ...
 That is my purpose, to learn to love God more.
 It's not like a person without faith, a secular person, would see purpose.
 It's not that.
 I have the joy and grace of not having to achieve anything in particular and God will still love me extraordinarily.
 That is the most freeing and wonderful thing.
-Female, 84, Community compelled them to rise each morning, others clearly lamented its absence.
-Lack of purpose could be a brought about from an adjusted "role" in society by which a significant component of their identify had been reduced.
-For those well educated or who had previously been engaged in challenging professional or civic roles, the lack of opportunities to contribute meaningfully to society and apply their intelligence and experience to activity of value resulted in a sense of frustration and boredom.
+Female, 84, Community challenging professional or civic roles, the lack of opportunities to contribute meaningfully to society and apply their intelligence and experience to activity of value resulted in a sense of frustration and boredom.
 For many, the impetus to "contribute" to do something valuable is powerful whilst conversely a source of frustration due to insufficient opportunities.